Home

 The easterly sun events (sunrise, dawn, etc.) and westerly sun events (sunset, dusk, etc.) can be viewed at either the horizon, or at the top of some obstruction, such as a mountain.
 (For more details, see Effect of Elevation.)
 This configuration option describes which apply at the specified location.

 There are two basic choices.
 The first is that the sun events are seen at the horizon in both directions.
 In this case, a simple number may be given which defines the observer's elevation above ground level (not sea level) in meters.
-If this option is not specified, a default of zero is used.
+If this option is not specified, then the elevation from the system's general configuration will be used.

 The second choice is specifying an obstruction in one or both directions (sunrise_obstruction and/or sunset_obstruction).
 For each used, the horizontal distance to the obstruction (distance), and the height of the top of the obstruction, relative to the observer (relative_height), must be specified.
 Note that the relative height can be negative (e.g., the observer is on an even taller mountain.)
 If only one is used, then the observer's elevation above ground level (above_ground) must also be specified (for the other direction.)